I’m Tony B, a design pro.

 More like the designer who did package design for Apple Computer and magazine ads for McGraw-Hill while in his junior year of college.

-Or, the graphic designer who helped Philadelphia–the home of multiple branches of the U.S. military–build, brand, and grow their first-ever Veterans Day Parade and then their Division of Veterans Affairs.
+Or, the graphic designer who helped Philadelphia—the home of multiple branches of the U.S. military—build, brand, and grow their first-ever Veterans Day Parade and then their Division of Veterans Affairs, less than 10 years ago!

 A designer who’s built projects (and teams) to provide design and brand identity solutions both in-house and as an agency professional.